Automated Peoplemover (APM) Technologies - Supported Vehicles

 Station Cars - small electric cars that can be rented for making short trips in urban areas (e.g. to/from mass transit stations and other major activity centers).
 Links are provided to the Web sites of the National Station Car Association in the U.S. and the Praxitele project in France.
 Automation is a major feature of the project in France.
 Honda has recently introduced its version, called the Intelligent Community Vehicle System (ICVS).
 A fourth contender is a Canadian company that features a concept called the Universal Automobile

 Superconducting Maglev Project - research underway at the Railway Technical Research Institute in Tokyo - aiming at a speed of 500 or more kilometers per hour.
+Testing program has been largely completed, construction of first line to begin in 2014

 The Swissmetro project in Switzerland features high speed trains in a partially-evaculated tube.
 Information is presently available in French, German and Italian.
 An English version is under development.
 A large image gallery is available now.
 This project is no longer active in Switzerland.